Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 LAP Data Formats
 ================
-There are 4 data extracts formats used as inputs to the student data processing.
+There are 5 data extracts formats used as inputs to the student data processing.
+Typically, formats 1,2,3 are extracted from an SIS.
+Formats 4 and 5 are from an LMS.
 All files are CSV files and the columns must be in the order shown.
 See the sample files for examples.